Guppy16/pico-tts/README.md

 ---
 ## To Do
+- [ ] Setup a UART port
+- [ ] use a simple dshot cmd with telemetry to see if uart outputs

 - :tick: Transfer PWM setup to `tts/`
 - [ ] Transfer DMA setup to `tts/`
 - [ ] Transfer repeating timer to `tts/`